Average Weekly Time Commitment

 Encompassing a sophisticated blend of synchronous and asynchronous learning, Leading Edge immerses participants in a multilayered development journey designed to ensure maximum individual impact.
-Coordinated via WLI’s state of the art learning management system, the course provides powerful and accessible individualised learning.
+Coordinated via WLA’s state of the art learning management system, the program provides powerful and accessible individualised learning.

 Workplace application project

 In conjunction with the various course elements, participants will undertake a Workplace Application Project (WAP).
 The purpose of the WAP is to deepen and extend the courses learning outcomes and for the participant to generate a portfolio of evidence around their capability.
 The WAP is also important in ensuring that learning outcomes are aligned to organisational objectives and that participants can be seen to be delivering something of lasting value to their organisation.
 The focus of the project will be decided by the participant in collaboration with their manager or workplace sponsor.
 Projects should focus on practical and achievable outcomes and provide opportunities for the participant to consolidate and demonstrate new skills.
 Project outcomes may include such things as improvements to operational processes, enhancements to team or culture or ways to improve performance and productivity.

 During the completion of their WAP, participants will be encouraged to closely monitor and report on their challenges and key learnings.
 These reports may include such things as a personal journal, stakeholder testimonials, surveys and statistics etc. This material along with elements from other aspects of the course will be collated together into a portfolio of evidence, showcasing each participant’s unique learning journey.